ostinelli/misultin/README.txt

        - added configuration option to set which websocket versions must be supported by the server
        - improved memory usage by not copying by default to handler processes the full request or websocket record
+       - added access log, which is now included as a log_info entry to the system logger
        - corrected minor bugs

 0.8:   - Misultin has been redesigned to use supervisor behaviours where appropriate, to be more OTP